mmastrac/blaze/architecture/SSU.md

 can dispense different levels of credits as it sees fit, for example to reflect different buffer watermarks.

+The entire SSU channel between peers may be controlled with XON/XOFF in cases where one side needs time to catch up on control message processing or otherwise needs to pause the total flow of data.
+This pauses ALL data processing for ALL sessions.

 ### Handshake

 The handshake can be initiated from either side and is as follows.
 Certain